practical-scientific-computing/practical-scientific-computing.github.io/shell/03-editing_files.md

   : Prefix the line number where the match occurs in the output.

 `-A NUM`
-`--after-context=NUM`
-  : Print NUM lines following a match.
+  : "After context".
+Print NUM lines following a match.
   Useful if you are looking for an unknown expression near a known expression.

 `-B NUM`
-`--before-context=NUM`
-  : Print NUM lines preceeding a match.
+  : "Before context".
+Print NUM lines preceeding a match.

 `-C NUM`
-`--context=NUM`
-  : Print NUM lines preceeding and following a match.
+  : "Context".
+Print NUM lines both preceeding and following a match.

 `-d ACTION`
-`--directories=ACTION`
-  : Controls how `grep` behaves when it encounters a directory.
+  : Directory action.
+Controls how `grep` behaves when it encounters a directory.
 Default is 'read', but can be 'skip' or 'recurse' as well.
+{:.dl-horizontal}

 ## Reading Files